This Countertop Was Dubbed the Worst Kitchen Trend of the Past 50 Years

 The question the report doesn’t answer: What if your space already has them?
 After all, plenty of older homes feature this so-called faux pas.
-Yes, the seams between the individual squares can create problems (cooking on an uneven surface is tough and the grout collects crumbs).
-And though heat-resistant, ceramic isn’t the most durable material on the block—the pieces can crack under pressure.
+Yes, the seams between the individual squares can create problems (chopping on an uneven surface is tough and the grout collects crumbs).
+And though it’s heat-resistant, ceramic isn’t the most durable material on the block—the pieces can crack under pressure.
 But the bad and the ugly aside, tile countertops can be cool.
-Before you start replacing yours, consider these three ideas.
+Before you start replacing yours, consider these six ideas.

 Most ceramic tiles can be painted as long as they’re not subject to water.
 According to Sherwin-Williams, you’ll have to clean and lightly sand the surface first (as you would a wall) and go over it with an acrylic primer before applying a high-quality latex-based paint.
-You don’t have to go overboard: The cobalt blue edges in Jesse Kamm’s Los Angeles kitchen are all that’s needed to make the surface seem intentional.
-See?
-What’s old can be made new again.
+You don’t have to go overboard.
+The cobalt blue edges in Jesse Kamm’s Los Angeles kitchen are all that’s needed to make the surface seem intentional.

 Designer Annie Ritz (of AndAndAnd Studio) opted for a rich green subway tile on all sides of her client’s outdoor kitchen in order to best blend in with the California landscape.
 While the Heath Ceramics rectangles were chosen for their color, they’re also able to withstand years of wear and tear—including the rare L.A. rainstorm.

 Lucky for you, tiled countertops pair perfectly with a hot 2021 trend: checkerboard.
 The motif in backsplash form ensures the countertops in Nicole Cohen’s 1920s New Jersey kitchen feel fresh not dated.

 Stick to One Color